Transportation Network Company (TNC) Pilot

 Pilot program timeline

-1. Each TNC you drive for will give you a compensation report by the 15th of each reporting month – January, April, July, October.
-This report does NOT include tips or supplemental benefits per the law.
-Add up all the reports the TNCs give you to know how much you, or your third party, should report as your ‘Net Compensation.’
+1. Each TNC you drive for will give you or your third party a compensation report by the 15th of each reporting month – January, April, July, October.
+Add up all the reports the TNCs give you and make sure to subtract any tips or supplemental benefits per the law to report your ‘Net Compensation.’

 2. By the last day of the reporting month – January, April, July, October – you must report your net compensation.
 If you didn’t make any money as a rideshare driver, you will report $0.